 The CAB Client SHALL support at least one of AB CAB Format or the Legacy Formats vCard 2.1 [vCard 2.1], vCard 3.0 as defined in [RFC2425] and [RFC2426] respectively for AB synchronization with CAB Server.

-Note: Syncing with the Legacy Formats may result in reduced support of the AB contact information provided by the AB Application Usage. (mapping table is specified in sub clause "Format Adaptation").
+Note: Syncing with the Legacy Formats may result in reduced support of the AB contact information provided by the AB Application Usage. (a mapping table is specified in sub-clause 5.4.6 "Format Adaptation").

-CAB Client SHALL be able to receive “Server Alerted Sync” as specified in [OMA DS Pro], sub clause 12 “Server Alerted Sync”, to synchronize with the CAB Server i.e. as a result of updates from AB Application Usage [CAB XDMS].
+CAB Client SHALL be able to receive “Server Alerted Sync” as specified in [OMA DS Pro], sub-clause 12 “Server Alerted Sync”, to synchronize with the CAB Server i.e. as a result of updates from AB Application Usage [CAB 1.1 XDMS].

 To support management of deleted Contact Entries, a CAB Client indicates to the CAB Server by using a combination of OMA DS “Delete”, “Get”, and “Add” commands.